Euthyneura

+Taxonomy

 Various phylogenetic studies focused on Euthyneura: Dayrat et al. (2001), Dayrat & Tillier (2002) and Grande et al. (2004).
 Morphological analyses by Dayrat and Tillier (2002) demonstrated the need to explore new datasets in order to critically analyse the phylogeny of this controversial group of gastropods.
 Klussmann-Kolb et al. (2008) traced an evolutionary scenario regarding colonisation of different habitats based on phylogenetic hypothesis and they showed that traditional classification of Euthyneura needs to be reconsidered.

 2010 taxonomy

 Jörger et al. (2010) have redefined major groups within the Heterobranchia and a cladogram showing phylogenic relations of Euthyneura is as follows:

 2014 taxonomy

 Cladogram showing phylogenic relations of Euthyneura sensu Wägele et al. (2014):

 2016 taxonomy

 Kano et al. (2016) proposed a new taxon Ringipleura and classified Ringiculoidea as sister group to Nudipleura: